-The Moraine Solar Energy Center will have a nameplate capacity of about 75 MW ${\rm ac}$ and is expected to generate enough electricity to meet the average annual consumption of approximately 10,000 New York households, based on average annual electric consumption of 10.77 megawatt-hours ("MWh") for New York State (EIA, 2016).
+The Moraine Solar Energy Center will have a nameplate capacity of about $80 \, \text{MW}{ac}$ and is expected to generate enough electricity to meet the average annual consumption of approximately 10,000 New York households, based on average annual electric consumption of 10.77 megawatt-hours ("MWh") for New York State (EIA, 2016).
 Solar energy is most beneficial during the summer demand to meet air conditioning loads.
 Because it uses no fuel, it both offsets additional air pollution from burning fossil fuels and dampens the cost of power at this time of peak conventional power cost.
 Solar modules have followed the same cost pattern as many other electrical devices.
 Module costs have fallen significantly over the last 10 years, dramatically changing their role in wholesale power supply.

 The proposed Facility will have positive impacts on socioeconomics in the area through employment opportunities, specifically by generating temporary construction employment, a significant amount of which will likely be drawn from Allegany, Livingston, and Steuben Counties and the regional labor market.
 Local construction employment will primarily benefit those in the construction trades, including equipment operators, truck drivers, laborers, and electricians.
 The average crew size for construction employment is estimated to be around 75 workers and could peak to around 150 workers.
 In addition, Facility operation will generate part-time employment and contracting service opportunities for electricians, operations managers, laborers and fencing contractors, and landscaping maintenance crews.
-An estimated six full-time jobs will be generated from operation of the Facility, with additional occasional work for landscaping and periodic maintenance and other incidental work.
-The Facility will also result in increased revenues to county, municipality and school district tax bases, purchase of local supplies and goods, and lease revenues to participating landowners.
+An estimated two full-time jobs will be generated from operation of the Facility, with additional occasional work for landscaping and periodic maintenance and other incidental work.
+The Facility will also result in increased revenues to county, municipality and school district tax bases as a payment in lieu of taxes (PILOT) agreement will be proposed and negotiated by the Project.
+Preliminary discussions have been held with staff from Allegany County Industrial